ainfosec/FISSURE/README.md

 ![install2](/Icons/README/install2.png)

 The FISSURE installer is helpful for staging computers or installing select software programs of interest.
 The code can be quickly modified to allow for custom software installs.
+The size estimates for the programs are before and after readings from a full install.
+The sizes for each program are not exact as some dependencies are installed in previously checked items.
+The sizes may also change over time as programs get updated.

 ![install3](/Icons/README/install3.png)